German court rejects access to euthanasia medication | DW | 02.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-People in Germany who intend to commit suicide are not legally entitled to buy drugs to do so, a court has ruled.
-Three people suffering from serious, incurable diseases requested access to the restricted medicines.
+People in Germany who intend to die by suicide are not legally entitled to buy drugs to do so, a court has ruled.
+Three people suffering from serious incurable diseases requested access to the restricted medicines.

 Harald Mayer, who suffers from multiple sclerosis, request permission to get access to a lethal medication

-The decision was the result of a case in which three chronically ill people requested special permission from the Federal Institute for Drugs and Medical Devices (BfArM) to be allowed to buy the drugs needed to commit suicide.
+The decision was the result of a case in which three chronically ill people requested special permission from the Federal Institute for Drugs and Medical Devices (BfArM) to be allowed to buy the drugs needed to die by suicide.

-The regional higher administrative court said that the institute is not "obliged to allow seriously ill people who have decided to commit suicide the purchase" of lethal drugs for this purpose.
+The regional higher administrative court said the institute was not "obliged to allow seriously ill people who have decided to commit suicide the purchase" of lethal drugs for this purpose.

 The ruling added that it is up to a democratically elected government to change the law on acquiring lethal drugs, but that in the meantime such a practice would remain illegal.